Using donor sperm

-We have a wide range of donor sperm available now, with no wait-list.
+We have Australia’s largest range of donor sperm available.

 Choosing to use donated sperm is a life-changing decision and one that requires serious consideration and support.
-Our professional team of specialists can provide all the information you need to make an informed decision, and our nurse coordinators are available to discuss any questions you may have about the sperm donor process.
+Our fertility specialists and nurses will provide you with all the necessary information, guiding you during every step of the process.

 Donated sperm is required by couples and individuals for a number of reasons, including: